Skip to main content

 Browse the web

-Navigate pages, extract data, fill forms, take screenshots
+Navigate pages, extract data, fill forms, take screenshots.

 Run code

-Execute scripts, install packages, run shell commands
+Execute scripts, install packages, run shell commands.

 Read and write files